SuneharSandhu/Tesla-Clone-SwiftUI/README.md

 # Tesla-Clone-SwiftUI

 This project is a clone of the Tesla mobile app built in Swift and SwiftUI.
-The purpose of this project was to focus on the UI/UX implementation and not on creating a functional app that can control an actual Tesla vehicle.
+The purpose of this project was to focus on the UI/UX implementation.

 ## Features
 - Customizable vehicle settings